mileswd/mac2imgur/README.md

 #####Press **CMD + SHIFT + 4 + SPACE** to take screenshot a specific window, menu or dialog#####

-After you've taken a screenshot, you will receive a notification via the Mac OS X Notification Center notifying you whether the upload was successful or not.
+After you've taken a screenshot, you will receive a notification via the OS X Notification Center notifying you whether the upload was successful or not.

 If the upload was successful, the link to the screenshot has been copied to your clipboard.